First Move Wins

 “Oh, you're up,” she chirped at Ekster.

 “Little Priss!”
-Driver hollered as a greeting.
+Driver hollered.

 Prisma cringed a bit at the nickname, but said nothing of it.
 “I brought breakfast,’ she said as she pushed her scooter inside.
 “Have you eaten already?”

 “But I enjoy swimming,” Åke whined.
-“I’m fine with the diet shit, but don't take all good things away from me, Marz.”
+“I’m fine with the diet shit, but don't take all the good things away from me, Marz.”

 Marzia swatted the sheet of paper between him and his reflection.
 “Stop that.
 Pay attention.
 My opinion matters even less than yours.
 It’s your job to stay your size.
 This type of nonsense doesn't serve anyone.”